SprocketTools/SprocketBot/ANTISCAM.md

 If a message matches these 3 conditions, the associated user gets a flag.
 Failing any of these 3 conditions reset's the user's flag count to 0.
 Once a user accumulates enough flags to match the Discord server's threshold (typically 3 to 5), the account will be considered a scam bot, and Sprocket Bot will perform an action based on the server's configuration.

 ## Setting up Sprocket Bot to automatically delete scams
-To set up this tool, run the `-settings` command as a server owner.
+To set up this tool, run the `-settings` command.
 You have the ability to configure:
 - How many consecutive scam messages do you want an account to send before Sprocket Bot considers it as hacked?
 	- Setting to 3 is recommended; higher numbers increase the chance Sprocket Bot will miss a scam
 - What action do you want Sprocket Bot to take, if any?